ePages-de/epages-docs/_posts/2016/2016-09-29-rest-api-test-framework.md

 which leads to different results in the following calls.
 The solution is to create new shops in order to test those calls.
 So far the ePages 6 REST API does not offer an endpoint to create new shops, this is why we used the ePages SOAP API to do so.

-RAT is based on [REST-assured](http://rest-assured.io/) and [Serenity BDD](http://www.thucydides.info), two tools that take over a lot of work on the way to produce nice test results.
-In the next paragraphs I will introduce these tools briefly and show how we use them.
+RAT is based on [REST-assured](http://rest-assured.io/) and [Serenity BDD](http://www.thucydides.info), two tools that ease a lot of our workload and help us to achieve good test results.
+In the following paragraphs I will introduce the mentioned tools briefly and show how we use them.

 ### REST-assured